udippant/base-drafts/draft-ietf-quic-transport.md

 <!-- TODO: Check flow to this section and see if this needs to be connected to
 the handshake example below. -->

-Address validation is used by QUIC to avoid being used for a traffic amplification attack.
+Address validation is used by QWIK to avoid being used for a traffic amplification attack.
 In such an attack, a packet is sent to a server with spoofed source address information that identifies a victim.
 If a server generates more or larger packets in response to that packet, the attacker can